Auto Parts Affiliate Marketing Myths

 Affiliate marketing isn’t inherently unprofitable.
-That’s like saying no one watches reality TV…there wouldn’t be dozens of reality shows on TV if they weren’t popular.
+That’s like saying no one watches true crime shows…there wouldn’t be dozens of them if they weren’t popular.
 Lots of companies make money with their affiliate marketing programs.

 Sadly, no. While it would seem that an army of affiliates makes for the ideal “bootstrap” marketing program, the reality is that affiliate marketing isn’t for start-ups.

 First, understand that there are far more offers than there are actual quality affiliates.
 There are literally thousands of products, programs, and/or services that an affiliate can promote.
-If you’re offering a program that doesn’t convert well, doesn’t have developed creative, doesn’t have excellent tracking, etc., than you’re offering a program that’s not competitive.
+If you’re offering a program that doesn’t convert well, doesn’t have developed creative collateral, and doesn’t have excellent tracking, then you’re offering a program that’s not competitive.